DXHeroes/knowledge-base-content/practices/team_roles_definition.md

 Defining team roles and responsibilities is crucial for any project.
 The IT industry has a huge range of job titles which can be confusing - it is sometimes difficult to figure out what exactly each job means.
 Not all of them are required all the time, in every project, for every task.
 Every team is unique and choosing accurate roles can make your life significantly easier.

 Team roles represent a tendency to interact with others in a specific way to make the progress of the team easier.
-Teams need the following nine role types, according to Dr. Meredith Belbin’s [The Coming Shape Of Organization](http://www.belbin.ie/the-coming-shape-of-organization/):
+Teams need the following nine role types, according to Dr. Meredith Belbin’s "The Coming Shape Of Organization":

 **1. Plant**
     Proposes new ideas and solves difficult problems.